Housing Assistance Payment (HAP) in Ireland

 What is this right?

-The Housing Assistance Payment (HAP) is a social housing support that helps people who qualify for social housing to rent privately.
+The Housing Assistance Payment (HAP) is a social housing support under Part 4 of the Housing (Miscellaneous Provisions) Act 2014 for people who qualify for social housing and want to rent privately.
 Under HAP:

 • HAP is available in all local authority areas nationwide.

-• HAP tenants have the same rights as all other private tenants under the Residential Tenancies Acts.
+• HAP tenants have the same rights as all other private tenants under the Residential Tenancies Acts, and the tenancy must be registered with the RTB.

 HAP has largely replaced Rent Supplement (administered by DSP) for long-term housing needs.